swimmingly/yodrew.github.io/_pages/temp/make.md

             2. align cut marks at perimeter of plan first, then the one(s) in the middle.
             3. use masking tape to join sheets
     3. by hand
-    	1. ruler and magnifying glass
+    	1. ruler
-			1. get large white paper to make a reusable pattern with.
-Don't measure directly on materials.
-    	    2. to keep drawing orthogonal, use some combination of graph paper, drafting table, and extra careful measurement and marking.
+    	    1. to keep drawing orthogonal, use some combination of graph paper, drafting table, and extra careful measurement and marking.
 An [Incra ruler](incra.com) will help a lot with this.
-			3. use magnifying glass to see plans and measurements in the book correctly or draw from PDFs
-            4. plans are as symmetrical and uniform as possible.
+            2. plans are as symmetrical and uniform as possible.
 If two similar-looking areas of a plan look the same size, they are.
 So from measurements given in plans, infer the rest.
-There is some redundancy so you don't have to figure out everything and can double-check essential measurements with arithmetic.
+There is some redundancy so you don't have to figure out everything and can double-check essential measurements.
-            5. use grey-numbered cumulative measurements in plan to quickly mark lines
+            3. use grey-numbered cumulative measurements in plan to quickly mark lines
 		2. trace
 			1. trace directly from a flat screen monitor
-			2. zoom image till stated measurements match a ruler both horizontally and vertically
+			2. zoom image till measurements match a ruler
 			3. tape paper to the screen
-			4. mark ends, corners, and intersections of lines precisely and lines just well enough to know what you are looking at later
+			4. mark intersections precisely and lines just well enough to know what you are looking at later
-			5. you will have to overlap multiple sheets of paper for most plans, as with a desktop printer.
-On each new piece of paper, repeat the last set of marks from the previous so you know where to overlap and tape the sheets together.
+			5. you will have to use multiple pieces of paper for some plans, as with a desktop printer
 3. key

     Here is a key to the computer-drafted plans.
 Find further explanation of symbols, especially dash-dotted lines, in **fabricate** section below.

 [![plan key](/img/plan/image/key.png)](/img/plan/key.pdf)

-#### fabricate
+## fabricate

 These instructions apply to all components, or as indicated.
 Read special instructions for each component in its respective section afterward.